nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Viewing help: `help`

 Help!
-You are not sure what to do?
+Not sure what to do?
 You have come to the right place.
-Enter `help` and the list of commands available will be shown as well as URL to this help page at the bottom as shown below.
+Enter `help` and the list of commands available, as well as the URL to this help page at the bottom, will be shown.

 ![Help Example](images/HelpExample.png)